7 Questions to ask yourself before starting a vegetable garden:

 6) What is my growing season/climate like?
 How long is your typical growing season?
 Do you have a cold wet spring or does it heat up fast and stay hot?
 Are your summers hot and dry or do you get regular rain fall year-round?
 Get to know your weather patterns or check a good website like this one for more details on hardiness zones and planting dates.
 Because ultimately, growing food is a very local activity.
 And what I mean by that is don’t try to grow something unless it is well suited to your climate…it will only end in tears and frustration.
 Don’t ask how I know that. 🙂

-Because, really, that is what it’s all about.
+Because that, my friends… is what it’s all about.